aladysheva/aladysheva.github.io/index.md

 ### Publications

-* Puri, Jyotsna, Anastasia Aladysheva, Vegard Iversen, Yashodhan Ghorpade, and Tilman Brück, 2017, "What methods may be used in impact evaluations of humanitarian assistance?", _Journal of Development Effectiveness_ Vol. 9, Iss.
+* Puri, Jyotsna, Anastasia Aladysheva, Vegard Iversen, Yashodhan Ghorpade, and Tilman Brück.
+2017.
+"What methods may be used in impact evaluations of humanitarian assistance?", _Journal of Development Effectiveness_ Vol. 9, Iss.
 4.
-* Aladysheva, Anastasia and Gulzhan Asylbek kyzy, "The impact of crisis response: the Nepal earthquake" _SIPRI Yearbook 2016: Armaments, Disarmament and International Security_(Oxford University Press: Oxford, 2016)
+* Aladysheva, Anastasia and Gulzhan Asylbek kyzy.
+2016.
+"The impact of crisis response: the Nepal earthquake" _SIPRI Yearbook 2016: Armaments, Disarmament and International Security_ (Oxford University Press: Oxford).

 ### Working Papers